TuanDau555/Last-Delivery/README.md

     ```bash
     git clone https://github.com/TuanDau555/Last-Delivery.git
     ```
-2. **Open in Your Game Engine:**
+2. **Open in Unity:**
-    - Open the project using the supported game engine (e.g., Unity, Unreal, or other—please specify if possible!).
+    - Open the project using [Unity](https://unity.com/).
-    - Ensure dependencies and environment match the project requirements (update here as needed).
+    - Make sure your Unity version matches the requirements of the project (see release notes or project settings).

 3. **Run the Game:**
-   - Follow your engine’s instructions to run or test the game.
+   - Use Unity’s play mode to test and explore the game.
-   - Start exploring the horror!
+   - Enjoy surviving the horror!

 ## 💡 Contributing

 Contributions, bug reports, and suggestions are welcome!
 To contribute:
 1. Fork this repository.
 2. Create a new branch with your feature or bugfix.